How to Import Yahoo Finance Data into Google Sheets?

 Here is the data on Yahoo Finance.

-And here is the imported data in Google Sheets transferred with the help of IMPORTHTML formula.
+And here is the imported data in Google Sheets transferred with the help of the IMPORTHTML formula.

 The IMPORTHTML formula is handy for importing Yahoo Finance data, but it does not update the data automatically when the spreadsheet is reopened.
 To refresh the data, you must navigate to the formula cell and click ‘Enter.’